 First, the transition from normal footwear to minimalist should be gradual to avoid injury.
 You wouldn’t run a marathon without increasing your stamina first, right?

 Like stretching before a run, try some foot strengthening exercises before making the transition.
 Then, acclimate your feet by walking in your new minimalist sandals and slowly increasing your distance.
-Eastern Mountain Sports recommends wearing them an hour a day in your normal routine, then introducing them to your fitness regime when you feel comfortable.
+It’s recommended that you wear them an hour a day in your normal routine, then introducing them to your fitness regime when you feel comfortable.

 You’ll also want to pay attention to outside temperatures.
 Hot pavement and frozen ground aren’t exactly fun to run on with razor-thin soles.